rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 Specifying the trait name before the method name clarifies to Rust which implementation of `fly` we want to call.
-We could also write `Human::fly(&person)`, which is equivalent to `person.fly()` that we used in Listing 19-26 but is a bit longer to write if we don’t need to disambiguate.
+We could also write `Human::fly(&person)`, which is equivalent to the `person.fly()` that we used in Listing 19-26, but this is a bit longer to write if we don’t need to disambiguate.

 Running this code prints the following: